alekszejg/portfolio_website/README.md

 DEVELOPMENT STAGE GOALS:
-- Navbar: ensure tablet+ version of navbar has same pad/margin as homepage or /projects (5% left and right)

 - Homepage: Profile description needs right padding (change left margin to padding)
 - Homepage: Make better design of contact popup, ensure it fits
 - Homepage: On desktop try increasing headers to 2xl
 - Homepage: After font change raise height of desktop stack to height obtained from largest description
 - Homepage: more formal profile image needed

-- Interactive CV: Move education palces to the left so they were aligned like about me or contact details
+- Interactive CV: Move education places to the left so they were aligned like about me or contact details
 - Interactive CV: General section needs to have an earlier breakpoint for margin/padding so headers didnt extend so much
 - Interactive CV: Programming approaches with closed accordion need to have larger width like ones with opened accordions (list has limited width currently)
 - Interactive CV: more formal profile image needed